DLR-AMR/T8code.jl/README.md

 # Some more code [...]

 ```
-At the end of the application finalize with to check for unbalanced references resp. unfreed memory
+At the end of the application finalize in order to check for unbalanced
+references resp. unfreed memory.
 ```julia
 sc_finalize()
 ```